Determinantal computation of minimal local GADs: Minimal local GAD

+\begin{example} Plane elliptic curves form an open dense subset of $\k[x_0,x_1,x_2]_3$.
+Let $F \in \S_3$ be one such a generic element, and consider the elliptic curve $V(F_{\rm dp}) \subset \P^2(\k)$.
+For a generic $\ell \in \S_1$, $f_\ell$ has 6 linearly independent contractions, which agrees with the bound given by \Cref{prop:genericrank}.
+On the other hand, let $\ell \in \S_1$ be the equation of an inflectional tangent of the curve, that is, a tangent to $V(F_{\rm dp})$ at an inflection point.
+We note that there are precisely $9$ distinct choices for such lines (possibly in some finite extension of $\k$), since the inflection points arise from the intersection of the elliptic curve with its \emph{Hessian} (see, e.g., \cite{MPT25}).
+We consider the coordinate change sending the inflectional line at infinity ($\ell = x_2$), and $F_{\rm dp} = - x_1^2x_2 + x_0^3 + a x_0 x_2^2 + b x_2^3$ in its short Weierstrass form, with $a,b \in \k$.
+Thus, we have $f_{\ell} = -x_1^2 + x_0^3 + a x_0 + b$ and

+We conclude that a generic element of $\k[x_0,x_1,x_2]_3$ has local GAD-rank $5$, and precisely $9$ minimal supports. \end{example}

-\begin{remark} \Cref{prop:genericrank} provides an upper bound to the local GAD-rank, which can be employed to describe the size of \emph{all} possible GADs of a form (see, e.g., \Cref{ex:runningexample}).
-However, we stress that one can find positive-dimensional loci of supports determining a given GAD size, even before reaching the generic one given by \Cref{prop:genericrank}.
+\begin{remark} The upper bound given in \Cref{prop:genericrank} can be employed to describe the size of \emph{all} possible GADs of a form (see, e.g., \Cref{ex:runningexample}).
+We note that one can find positive-dimensional loci of supports determining a given GAD size even before reaching the maximal one given by \Cref{prop:genericrank}.
 These loci may (\Cref{ex:InfiniteMinimalLocus}) or may not (\Cref{ex:funnymonomial}) constitute minimal supports of $F$. \end{remark}

-\begin{example} We consider once more $F = x^2y + xyz + y^3 \in \S_3$.
-In \Cref{ex:ex1-A,ex:ex1-C} we proved that this form has no GADs of size $\leq 3$, and three local GADs of minimal size $4$.
+\begin{example} We consider once more $F = x_0^2x_1 + x_0x_1x_2 + x_1^3 \in \S_3$.
+In \Cref{ex:ex1-A,ex:ex1-C} we proved that this form has no local GADs of size $\leq 3$, and three local GADs of minimal size $4$.
 We also observed in \Cref{rmk:norank5} that it has no local GADs of size $5$.
-Since $6$ is the maximal possible size for a local GAD by \Cref{prop:genericrank}, we conclude that every local GAD $F = F \ell^0$, for any $\ell \in \S_1 \setminus\{y,x,x+z\}$, evinces a scheme of length $6$. \end{example}
+Since $6$ is the maximal possible size for a local GAD by \Cref{prop:genericrank}, we conclude that every local GAD $F = F \ell^0$, for any $\ell \in \S_1 \setminus\{x_1,x_0,x_0+x_2\}$, evinces a scheme of length $6$. \end{example}